 The City has identified specific principles to guide resuming in-person services and achieving long-term recovery:

 - The health, safety and well-being of our community and employees remains our top priority.

 - The economic recovery of our community and organization is essential to long-term recovery.

 - We will reopen facilities in phases and with extreme caution and care while acknowledging the risks.

 - We are nimble and flexible in our planning and decision making as we respond to evolving circumstances.

 - We are committed to working collaboratively and remaining aligned as a team in our recovery efforts.

 - We will continue to follow the advice of state and local health experts regarding physical distancing and other guidelines.

 - We will continue to involve the community in the recovery process, including seeking to understand varying comfort levels and abilities to embrace changes to physical distancing and activities.

-Approach to Re-opening City Facilities to the Public
+City Facilities Open to the Public

 Stay Informed: City-related Resources